tvannostrand/deal/README.md

-# Let's draw
+# Let's Draw

 ## Description

-Let's draw is a bash script to simulate shuffling and drawing a real deck of cards.
+Let's Draw is a bash script to simulate shuffling and drawing a real deck of cards.

 This script has an interactive menu for ease of use.